robmakepeace/taskanalysis/README.md

 ## Matlab Code

 These are really rough and not really consistent.
+The code was developed and tested on Matlab R2013a

 ### go.m
 connects to bluetooth devices (names: 'head', 'hip')